25 Things You Didn't Know About LaCroix

 Twelve separate bottling plants spread throughout the country mean you can get your sparkling fix from sea to shining sea.

 7. The biggest force behind America's recent LaCraze is... sugary soft drinks?

 Or, really, the lack thereof.
 Growing disinterest in conventional soda at both a cultural and legislative level coupled with a massive upsurge in bottled water consumption set the stage for LaCroix's LaCoup (sorry/not sorry).

 7B.
 Also, people just love them some seltzer

-If the International Bottled Water Association is speaking the truth, sparkling water production increased a whopping 58% from 2010 to 2014.
+If the International Bottled Water Association is speaking the truth, the domestic sparkling water market grew by a whopping 27% in 2017 alone.
 I knew I was on to something.

 In 2004, LaCroix only offered six flavors.
-These days, however, it's up to 20. #blessed
+These days, however, it's up to a healthy 21. #blessed

-9. Remember when I mentioned LC's ticker symbol?
-Yeah, that also popped its top.
+10. Remember when I mentioned LC's ticker symbol?
+Yeah, that also popped its top

 In 2010, old FIZZ was trading for $12 a share.
-Now it's at $55.
+Now it's upwards of $74.
 I wish I understood finances well enough to make a witty joke here, but I'm at a loss.
-Sorry, dad.
+Sorry, Dad.

 Reliable product, low cost, retro design, and no annoying, mind-numbing ads?
 Yeah, the theory checks out.